-- 7.39 It is agreed that the Noise and Vibration Impact Assessment submitted with the application considered both the operational and construction phases of the proposed development, including the generation of road traffic, siting of the car park and location plant equipment as well as the impact of existing noise sources on the proposed development.
-It is agreed that the assessment undertaken was appropriate. - 7.40 It is agreed that there are no concerns regarding the impact of existing noise sources on the proposed development and a suitable amenity will be achieved for prisoners. - 7.41 It is agreed that notwithstanding the design and layout of the new prison are submitted in outline, the illustrative layout demonstrates that the proposal can be designed such as not to give rise to any concerns regarding overlooking. - 7.42 The Appellant concurs with the assessment at paragraph 190 of the OR that the nearest dwellings along Wray Crescent will be suitably separated from the proposed new prison and there will be no adverse impact to light or outlook. - 7.43 It is agreed that the distance between the proposed site access to the new prison and the nearest windows in the side elevation of the closest dwelling (Windy Harbour) is c.
+- 5.26.
+It is agreed that the Noise and Vibration Impact Assessment submitted with the application considered both the operational and construction phases of the proposed development, including the generation of road traffic, siting of the car park and location plant equipment as well as the impact of existing noise sources on the proposed development. - 5.27.
+It is agreed that there are no concerns regarding the impact of existing noise sources on the proposed development and a suitable amenity will be achieved for prisoners. - 5.28.
+It is agreed that notwithstanding the design and layout of the new prison are submitted in outline, the illustrative layout demonstrates that the proposal can be designed such as not to give rise to any concerns regarding overlooking. - 5.29.
+It is agreed that the distance between the proposed site access to the new prison and the nearest windows in the side elevation of the closest dwelling (Windy Harbour) is c.
 30m.
-The Appellant agrees with the comments in the OR at paragraph 194 that this provides an adequate degree of separation.
-It is agreed that views from vehicles leaving the prison site would be fleeting and not dissimilar to existing impacts from pedestrians or vehicles passing along Moss Lane. - 7.44 It is agreed that the impact to the occupants of Windy Harbour from headlights exiting the proposed new prison would be intermittent and restricted to specific times of day at specific times of the year.
-The Appellant concurs with paragraph 193 of the OR that these impacts would not be harmful to the amenity of the occupiers of this property given the layout of the property and proposal by the Appellant to provide mitigation such as a fence or planting. - 7.45 The Appellant agrees with the comments at paragraph 195 of the OR that the uplift in vehicles on the local highway network will not be so significant such as to give rise to amenity issues for nearby residents as a consequence of passing traffic. - 7.46 The Appellant concurs with the Council's Environmental Health Officer that subject to best practice during the construction period which can be secured through a condition requiring submission and approval of a Construction Environmental Management Plan the proposed development would not give rise to an unacceptable impact to residential amenity by way of noise and disturbance from traffic, and as such is compliant with Policy BNE1 of the Chorley Local Plan
+The garden boundary and driveway entrance of the property Windy Harbour will be 15 metres from the entrance to the proposed car park.